-Brenda Avila-Hanna is an award winning filmmaker and educator.
-Born and raised in Mexico City, her films mostly focus on transnational immigrant stories between Mexico and the United States.
-Brenda is a two-time finalist for the International Documentary Challenge.
-Her work has been showcased at HotDocs Toronto, Lakino Berlin and Cine Las Americas International Film Festival.
-Brenda received a Master’s degree in Social Documentation from UC Santa Cruz in 2013 and is still an active member of the film and education community in the area.
+Brenda Avila-Hanna is an award-winning filmmaker, video journalist and educator.
+Born and raised in Mexico City, her films mostly focus on transnational immigrant stories between Latin America and the US.
+Her work has been showcased at HotDocs Toronto, Lakino Berlin, Cine Las Americas International Film Festival, Fusion Network and more.
+Brenda is a current BAVC National MediaMaker Fellow and was a 2018 Fellow for the National Minority Consortia Lab through LPB as well as a NALIP Media Market Fellow in 2018.
+She currently serves in New Day Film's Steering Committee as the team lead for Equity & Representation.
+Brenda is also a programmer for the Watsonville Film Festival and a Mentor for the Latino Film Institute’s Youth Cinema Project.
+She received a Master’s degree in Social Documentation from UC Santa Cruz in 2013 and is still an active member of the film and education community in the area.

 Films by Brenda Avila-Hanna

 After the announcement of the policy known as "Deferred Action", Vanessa, an undocumented teenager, contemplates the possibility of a future she was ready to give up on.
 How will this life-changing opportunity impact her life and the lives of those around her?